michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0037.md

 - n: a general disposition to look on the dark side and to expect the worst in all things
 - n: the feeling that things will turn out badly
 ### Family
-pessimism: pessimisms, pessimist, pessimistic+;pessimist: pessimists;pessimistic: pessimistically
+- pessimism: pessimisms, pessimist, pessimistic+
+- pessimist: pessimists
+- pessimistic: pessimistically
 ### Examples
 - Mr. Déon prided himself, he once said, on preserving “a certain anarchism of the right and a pessimism that strives for lucidity.”
 - Pessimism and cynicism are, in fact, irrational responses to a year that brought real lows — but also much to be thankful about.